purshink/library_app/README.md

 Java DB Spring Data Exam
 <hr></hr>
 A Spring Web MVC application that renders thymeleaf templates as HTML.
-Uses Spring Data to persist data into the MYSQL db.
-The application should be able to import data from XML and JSON and support functionality for also exporting the imported data.
-The application is called – Library App.
+Uses Spring Data to persist data into the MYSQL db.The application should be able to import data from XML and JSON and support functionality for also exporting the imported data.

 <br><br>
 <b>Prerequisites</b>